-I love chicory, and like asparagus, you have to eat it in the appropriate season, autumn and winter in this case.
-I made already many recipes with it, but this variation is a real recommendation for January, to compensate for the overload of calories you had in December.
+Chicory salad with autumn fruits is a typical dish for autumn and winter.
+I made already many recipes with these Belgian endives, but this variation is a real recommendation for January, to compensate for the overload of calories you had in December.

 The goal of the recipe is to combine the bitter and sour taste of chicory and lemon juice and to contrast it with sweet autumn fruits and adding some salty accents of old cheese.

 Chicory, also named Belgian endives, is a very popular bitter vegetable with white leaves.

 - 1 red apple (red apples are sweeter)

 - Drizzle them with some lemon juice, to prevent them from colouring.